vinhkhuc/JFastText/README.md

   <version>0.1</version>
 </dependency>
 ```
+The Jar package on Maven Central is bundled with precompiled fastText library for Windows, Linux and
+MacOSX 64bit.

 ## Building
-Maven 3.x and C++ compiler (g++ on Mac/Linux or cl.exe on Windows) are required to build the Jar package.
+Maven and C++ compiler (g++ on Mac/Linux or cl.exe on Windows) are required to build the Jar package.

 ```bash
 git clone --recursive https://github.com/vinhkhuc/JFastText